medispring/icure-form/README.md

 - keywords: string[] - Optional keywords associated with the form.
 - codifications: Codification[] - Optional codifications for the form.
 - translations: TranslationTable[] - Optional translations for the form.
-- subForms: string: Form - A map (id:string -> Form) that defines the sub-forms that can be included in SubForm fields.

 ### Section